jtfmumm/ncurses-pony/README.md

 # ncurses-pony
 An ncurses library for pony

-##
+## Usage
-Using pony-stable for dependency management, add the following to your `bundle.json` file.
+Using [pony-stable](https://github.com/jemc/pony-stable) for dependency management, add the following to your `bundle.json` file:

 ```
 {